gov-cy/govcy-frontend-renderer/README.md

 More details in defining design elements see in the [[design elements]] section.

-### Render individual components
+### Render individual components example

 To render individual components, use the same functions as above, but leave the `pageData.layout` empty, as shown in the example below (the example uses a JSON template).
+Everything except the `site.lang`in the *siteData* and *pageData* will be ignored.

 ```js
 import { govcyFrontendRenderer } from '@gov-cy/govcy-frontend-renderer';